Roblox/cube/README.md

   <img src="./resources/3d_composition.gif" width="100%" style="margin: 5px;">
 </p>

 With bounding box conditioning, we observe novel 3D generations where the model balances between the two conditioning inputs -- text prompt and global aspect ratio.
-In the gif below, notice how the model creatively interprets the the *seashell* or *tall pagoda* prompts into distinct 3D shapes.
+In the gif below, notice how the model creatively interprets the *seashell* or *tall pagoda* prompts into distinct 3D shapes.
 The model sometimes struggles when the bounding box is too extreme for a given prompt, for example the *cat*, where it can produce disconnected components or generates it along a diagonal to fit the bounding box constraints.
 <p align="center">
   <img src="./resources/bbox_conditioning.gif" width="100%" style="margin: 5px;">
 </p>

-For a technical overview of the methods behind these two improvements, please refer to our latest v3 report on arXiv that will be updated soon.
+For a technical overview of the methods behind these two improvements, please refer to our latest <a href=https://arxiv.org/abs/2503.15475 target="_blank">v3 report on arXiv</a>.
 The latest model was trained on an additional ~2.8 million synthetic 3D assets.
 We introduced several refinements to VQ-VAE architecture and training procedures, and increased the VQ-VAE latent length from 512 to 1024 to increase generation fidelity.

 ### Try it out on
 - [Hugging Face Interactive Demo](https://huggingface.co/spaces/Roblox/cube3d-interactive)